Certificate Authority Authorization: what is it and how does it work?

 Certification Authority Authorization (CAA, RFC6844) is intended to reduce the risk of SSL/TLS certificate issuance without prior knowledge of the owner.

-The simplest description of CAA is that it is a DNS record that lists the CAs permitted to issue certificates for your domain.
-A CA will be required to check this record before they issue a certificate and to only issue the certificate if they are authorised to do so.
+The simplest description of Certificate Authority Authorization is that it is a DNS record that lists the CAs permitted to issue certificates for your domain.
+A CA will be required to check this record before they issue a certificate.
+They can then only issue the certificate if they are authorised to do so.

 - ‘issue’ allows the CA to only issue ‘regular’ single domain certificates.